 Part One of this series on the history of timber framing saw us review thousands of years of history across multiple continents.
 Today’s article introduces you to the history behind timber framing’s rich traditions.
-Still carried out today, timber frame traditions range from ceremonies to saw marks.
+Still carried out today, these traditions range from ceremonies to saw marks.
 One thing these traditions have in common?
 Each appears to have originated as a regional distinction, later spreading across countries and continents.

 Need to read Part I?
 Click here.

 In addition to areas developing their own timber frame building styles, some regions’ craftsmen started unique traditions.
 Perhaps you have heard of (or witnessed) a topping out ceremony.
 Topping out ceremonies are not signaling the beginning or end of construction.
 Rather, the tradition involves placing a tree or bough at the highest point of a structure.

 The underlying reason for (and origin of) this ceremony is still debated today.
 One author posits that the topping out tradition has its origins in 8th century Scandinavia (Vanhoenacker, 2013) while a different theory is that topping out dates back to ancient Egypt (with a plant being used as opposed to a tree).
 And, while one article claims the tradition began as a way in which to placate the tree spirits (Columbia University School of Social Work from The Ironworker, published by the International Association of Bridge, Structural, and Ornamental Ironworkers, Washington, DC., 2003) who had been inconvenienced during building, other articles state that topping out is a rite brought to construction by Native American builders who believed that no man-made structure should be taller than a tree.

 Thus, while this particular timber frame tradition leaves many questions, there is no doubt the ceremony spans much of the construction around the globe.
 Riverbend Timber Framing has had more than one topping out ceremony during its 40 year history right here in North America.